Macky-Y/post-install-config/README.md

 <h4>Configure SLA (Service Level Agreement)</h4>

 <p>
 Setup our SLA (NOTE: SLA depends on the company so we are just using some examples here).
+SLAs are guidelines of the company for how long you can fix the tickets based on their severity.
 Follow these steps for creating SLA.
 </p>

 <p>